Charles Soludo: Governor of Anambra State

-On 31 March 2021, unidentified gunmen disrupted an interactive session between Isuofia youths and Soludo at the town's civic centre, leading to the death of three police officers.

 In February 2021, Soludo officially declared his intention to run for the position of Governor of Anambra State under the banner of APGA.
+A month later, unidentified gunmen disrupted an interactive session between Isuofia youths and Soludo at the town's civic centre, leading to the death of three police officers.

 On 9 November 2021, the Independent National Electoral Commission announced Soludo as the winner of the 2021 Anambra State gubernatorial election and governor-elect of Anambra State.
 He was issued a certificate of return on 13 November 2021.

 On 17 March 2022, Soludo was sworn in as the fifth Governor of Anambra State.
 During the inaugural event, a fight broke out between the wife of former Governor of Anambra State Willie Obiano, Ebele Obiano, and the wife of Chukwuemeka Odumegwu Ojukwu, Bianca Odumegwu-Ojukwu.

+In November 2025, he stood for re-election as governor of Anambra.
+He won by a majority of more than 300,000 votes.

 Personal life

+Charles Chukwuma Soludo was born into the family of Pa Simeon Soludo.
+His mother died during the Nigerian civil war when he was about eight.
+He grew up in the village of Isuofia in Aguata, Anambra State, attending Uga Boys High School, where he became senior prefect.
+He proceeded to the University of Nigeria Nsukka (UNN) in Enugu State, where he got first-class honours in economics in 1984.
+He continued at that institution and received his master's in 1987 and doctorate in 1989, graduating as best student at all three levels.
+He then became a professor of economics at UNN.

 Soludo has been married to Nonye Frances Soludo since December 1992, and they have six children.